limsengwee/Poppet-Punch-3/README.md

 ## Environment Setup

 This project uses the Gemini API, which requires an API key.
+To run the project, you need to provide your key.

 1. Create a file named `.env.local` in the root of the project.
-2. Add your API key to this file:
+2. Add your API key to this file using the correct variable name, which must start with `VITE_`:
     ```
-    GEMINI_API_KEY="YOUR_API_KEY_HERE"
+    VITE_GEMINI_API_KEY="YOUR_API_KEY_HERE"
     ```

+**Troubleshooting for Windows:**
+*   Ensure your file is named exactly `.env.local`.
+Sometimes, Windows may save it as `.env.local.txt`.
+You can enable "File name extensions" in File Explorer's "View" options to check this.

-**Important:** The API key is loaded during the build process.
-If you change the key, you will need to rebuild the application.
+**Important:** The API key is embedded into the application during the build process.
+If you create or change the `.env.local` file, you must stop the development server and restart it, or re-run the build command.

 ## Run Locally (Development)